gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 12 — Vector Databases: FAISS وChroma
+### Day 12 — Vector Databases: FAISS & Chroma

-خزّن Embeddings في قاعدة بيانات وابحث فيها بالمعنى مش بالكلمة. أساس الـ RAG.
+Store embeddings in a database and search them by meaning, not keyword.
+The foundation of RAG.

 **`VectorDB`**